pixelsdb/pixels/cpp/README.md

 ## Parameters

-Here are two important parameters in `pixels-cxx.properties`:
+Here are two important parameters in `pixels-cpp.properties`:

 * `localfs.enable.direct.io`: use DIRECT IO or buffer IO